What is Pre-Dunning? The Complete Guide for SaaS Founders

 - •Listen for the

-customer.source.expiringwebhook from Stripe, or run a daily cron that checks card expiry dates via the API - •Build an email queue with templates for the 30/14/7 day reminders
+customer.source.expiringwebhook from Stripe, or run a daily cron that checks card expiry dates via the API - •Build an email queue with templates for the 30/14/7 day reminders.
+Use Resend, Postmark, or similar for transactional deliverability

-- •Handle edge cases: card networks sometimes auto-update cards (Visa Account Updater, Mastercard ABU), tokens migrate, customers have multiple payment methods
+- •Handle edge cases: card networks sometimes auto-update cards (VAU, ABU), tokens migrate on bank reissue, customers have multiple payment methods, customer updates card mid-sequence and the remaining queued emails need to cancel

-Estimated effort: 2-4 days to build a working version, plus ongoing maintenance as Stripe updates their API.
+Realistic effort: 2-4 days to build a working version, plus ongoing maintenance as Stripe updates their API and your email tool changes deliverability rules.
 Not impossible, but it is time you could spend on your actual product.

 Option 2: Use a tool